 - 1. 4-Way Intersections.
 Curb ramps shall be included at all intersections corners.
 Curb ramps shall be constructed in accordance with Town of Castle Rock Detail Plans. - 2.
 "T" Intersections.
 All "T" intersections shall have curb ramps for crossing both streets. - 3.
 Local Streets/Mid-Block.
 Local Residential and Mixed-Use streets with block lengths longer than 600 feet will require mid-block curb ramps.
-In general, spacing between curb ramps for crossing the street should not exceed 600 feet. which should be spaced approximately 300 feet apart.

-- Trail Crossings.
+In general, spacing between curb ramps for crossing the street should not exceed 600 feet. - 4.
+Trail Crossings.
 If a public walkway or bikeway intersects the street, a ramp shall be provided to connect the walkway or bikeway to the street.
-The ramp should line up with the crosswalk. - Detached Sidewalks.
+The ramp should line up with the crosswalk. - 5.
+Detached Sidewalks.
 Where sidewalks are detached from the curb, directional ramps should be used.
 On arterial streets with detached sidewalks and corner radii greater than or equal to 35 feet, directional ramps shall be installed.